 Not even a cold war

 “Puritan” works as well as “psychopath,” for these people used ideological purity as justification for their murderous and ultimately pointless acts.
-Marianne’s phrasing here is direct and to-the-point, tinged with hints of grief over those who lost their lives for nothing much, a mindless crusade of violence that had zero chance of achieving its stated ends.
+Marianne’s phrasing here is direct and to the point, tinged with hints of grief over those who lost their lives for nothing much, a mindless crusade of violence that had zero chance of achieving its stated ends.

 Darkness gives way to a nice easy beat and the sound of acoustic guitar fronting the bass and synth in the opening to “Witches’ Song,” another collaborative songwriting effort.
-The song is sort of an anthem for witches, describing how they form the magic circle to contain sacred energy in order to enhance their meditations and provide magical protection.
+The song is sort of an anthem for witches, describing how they form the magic circle to contain sacred energy to enhance their meditations and provide magical protection.
 It also covers the duotheistic orientation of Wicca, which gives practitioners a different perspective on good vs. evil:

 Father, we are waiting for you to appear

 Do you feel the panic, can you see the fear?